RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-04-20-PowerShell-Summit-Day-One.md

 Hands down, the announcement that Pester will be in Windows was the  most exciting thing today.
 What does this mean?

-* Folks like [Dave Wyatt](https://twitter.com/MSH_Dave), [Jakub Jareš](https://twitter.com/nohwnd), and [Scott Muc](https://twitter.com/ScottMuc) (and [the many other contributors](https://github.com/pester/Pester/graphs/contributors)) will have contributed to Microsoft Windows
+* Folks like [Dave Wyatt](https://twitter.com/MSH_Dave), [Jakub Jareš](https://twitter.com/nohwnd), and [Scott Muc](https://twitter.com/ScottMuc) (among [the many other contributors](https://github.com/pester/Pester/graphs/contributors)) will have contributed to Microsoft Windows
 * Precedent.
 As far as I understand, and I could be wrong, this is the first open source piece of software they will be pulling into Windows.
-This is exciting, and I expect to see more on this front (integration of open source components, or open sourcing existing components).
+This is exciting, and I expect to see more on this front: integration of open source components, or open sourcing existing components.

 All the talks I went to were valuable, no duds yet: